CQLabs/dart-code-metrics-presets/README.md

 - **Patrol:** contains all lint rules for the Patrol package.
 - **FakeAsync:** contains all lint rules for the FakeAsync package.
 - **GetIt:** contains all lint rules for the GetIt package.
+- **FlutterHooks:** contains all lint rules for the FlutterHooks package.
 - **Intl:** contains all lint rules for the Intl package.
 - **Pub:** contains all lint rules for linting the `pubspec.yaml` files.
 - **Recommended metrics:** contains recommended configured metrics.